 The posts of the last two weeks have tried to shake the frames by which each of us envisions the future.
 The dismal assessment I just touched on is part of why it seems important that some space and freedom be granted to tomorrow.
 Who knows just exactly how all these trends will play out?
 (No one.)

 Our cultural stories have not left us well prepared for the most likely type of future bearing down on us and our children.
 In our stories happiness accompanies material wealth; parties and good times being had by all.
 We lack stories about satisfying lives being found in challenging circumstances or stories that celebrate character for its own sake, even if it does not eventually lead to getting the girl, the house in the Hampton’s and an eight figure bank account.
-Our stories are all crafted around the glow or glare of the spotlight; heroic deeds performed by larger than life gods and goddesses.
+Our stories are all crafted around the glow or glare of the spotlight; heroic deeds performed by larger than life gods and goddesses dripping with fame.
 No longer a slave to taste we bravely explore torture, blaspheme, and abuses of every kind within these same well-worn story tracks.
 Our stories are born from our sense of ourselves as a people.
 They dictate where meaning can be found, how relationships should go, what goals in life are worth pursuing and what each of us should expect from life in return.
+Has anyone noticed what they have done to the young people in our midst?

 Those are the expectations that are poisoning us, those that get deep inside and dictate to us what we should expect of life.
 For more and more people the expectations are not being met and the cognitive dissonance this is creating is coming to a boiling point.
 To escape being slave to your culturally created expectations – strengthen your intention.
 Ask not what your planet can do for you but what you can do for your planet.